wazuh/wazuh-documentation/source/installation-guide/wazuh-server/step-by-step.rst

   <div class="accordion-section open">

-Filebeat securely forwards alerts and archived events to Elasticsearch.
+Filebeat securely forwards alerts and archived events to the Wazuh indexer.

 Installing and configuring Filebeat